-You are now obliged by law to lodge the deposit in a government-backed deposit scheme.
-There are a few of these, but again – we’ll take care of this for you.
+As you may know, you are now obliged by law to lodge the deposit in a government-backed deposit scheme.
+In fact, there are a few of these, but again – we’ll take care of this for you.

 Have a look at our Landlord Guidelines page for more information.

+We hope you’ve found our buy to let advice useful.
 Contact us to get the ball rolling.
-Join our happy band of landlords!
+And, join our happy band of landlords!